-- 111. The Respondent adds, in this respect, that an Anti-Doping Hearing Panel of the International Biathlon Union ("IBU Panel") concluded that the EDP emails can be considered reliable evidence.
+- The Respondent adds, in this respect, that an Anti-Doping Hearing Panel of the International 96.
+Biathlon Union ("IBU Panel") concluded that the EDP emails can be considered reliable evidence.
 The athlete in question, Mrs Glazyrina, who withdrew her appeal to CAS against her two-year ban was coached by Mr Pichler.
-Furthermore, in June 2019, two male biathletes were sanctioned for ADRVs based on analysis of the LIMS database from 2012 and 2014, with periods of ineligibility of four years imposed under aggravating circumstances for "participating in an organised doping scheme".
-It would thus be puzzling that Mr Pichler states, in his witness statement, that "I still believe that my team, which included Olga Zaytseva and Yana Romanova, did not use substances and methods prohibited by WADA".
-The above mentioned IBU Panel had thus held that Mr Pichler's evidence was "unpersuasive and unverifiable". - 112.
+Furthermore, in June 2019, two male biathletes were sanctioned for ADRVs based on analysis of the LIMS database from 2012 and 2014, with periods of ineligibility of four years imposed under aggravating circumstances for "participating in an organised doping scheme". - 97.
 Second, "Washout Testing" was used to determine whether performance enhancing drugs had cleared from an athlete's system prior to certain major events.
-This was necessary to ensure that athletes who were traveling abroad to compete and would therefore be susceptible to being tested by foreign, independent testers would test "clean". - 113.
+This was necessary to ensure that athletes who were traveling abroad to compete - and would therefore be susceptible to being tested by foreign, independent testers - would test "clean". - 98.
 Third, the scheme was adapted to take into account the specific situation that would be in place for the Sochi Games.
 Given the presence of international personnel in the Sochi Laboratory, it would not be possible to manipulate the ITP results and use the DPM.
 Thus, the Sample Swapping Methodology was developed by the end of 2012.
 It involved the replacing of "dirty" urine with "clean" urine and necessitated the removing and replacing of the cap on sealed B sample bottles.
 By the beginning of 2013, the FSB team known as the "magicians" had succeeded in opening the Bereg Kit bottles without leaving any apparent marks.
 Also, around this time, the clean urine bank was built up by the CSP for the purposes of sample swapping at the Sochi Games.
-Mrs Rodionova's team, including Mr Kiushkin and Mr Velikodny, collected athletes' clean urine at training sites and during periods where the athletes' urine should have tested clean, either before the doping protocol or because the sample was collected far after their washout period. - 114.
-According to the Respondent, the sample swapping at the Sochi Laboratory, which relied on a number of actors in order to be effective, proceeded as follows: (i) samples arrived at the Sochi Laboratory and were registered by Mr Evgeny Kudryavtsev, head of reception, storage, and aliquoting at the Sochi Laboratory; (ii) he separated the B bottles that needed to be swapped and brought them to aliquoting room with all the A samples; (iii) he passed the A and B bottles through a hole in the wall (the "Mousehole") between room number 125, where samples were aliquoted (the "Aliquoting Room"), and room number 124, where samples were swapped out (the "Operational Room"); (iv) in the Operational Room, Dr Rodchenkov and his assistant Mr Yury Chizhov prepared a "Catch of the Day" table with the athlete's names, code numbers, specific gravity measurements and the volumes needed to fill the A and B bottles.
-Officer Evgeny Blokhin retrieved the clean urine for the concerned athletes and brought it to the Operational Room; (v) he took the unopened B bottles and brought them away to be opened by FSB agents; (vi) he returned with the opened B bottles.
+Mrs Rodionova's team, including Mr Kiushkin and Mr Velikodny, collected athletes' clean urine at training sites and during periods where the athletes' urine should have tested clean, either before the doping protocol or because the sample was collected far after their washout period. - According to the Respondent, the sample swapping at the Sochi Laboratory, which relied on a 99. number of actors in order to be effective, proceeded as follows: (i) samples arrived at the Sochi Laboratory and were registered by Mr Evgeny Kudryavtsev, head of reception, storage, and aliquoting at the Sochi Laboratory; (ii) he separated the B bottles that needed to be swapped and brought them to aliquoting room with all the A samples; (iii) he passed the A and B bottles through a hole in the wall (the "Mousehole") between room number 125, where samples were aliquoted (the "Aliquoting Room"), and room number 124, where samples were swapped out (the "Operational Room"); (iv) in the Operational Room, Dr Rodchenkov and his assistant Mr Yury Chizhov prepared a "Catch of the Day" table with the athlete's names, code numbers, specific gravity measurements and the volumes needed to fill the A and B bottles.
+Officer Evgeny Blokhin retrieved the clean urine for the concerned athletes and brought it to the

+Operational Room; (v) he took the unopened B bottles and brought them away to be opened by FSB agents; (vi) he returned with the opened B bottles.
 Mr Chizhov threw out the contents of the A and B bottles and washed out the bottles.
 Dr Rodchenkov checked the specific gravity of the clean urine and adjusted it for specific gravity when necessary by the addition either of salt (to increase the specific gravity) or water (to dilute the sample and reduce the specific gravity).